Thomas & Friends series 4

 Two of the episodes in this series have two titles: the original ones from the United Kingdom broadcasts are shown on top, while the American-adapted titles are shown underneath.

-In the UK, episodes 1-3, 6, and 8-11 were first released on VHS with a different take of Michael Angelis' narrations than the later versions on TV and other VHS releases.
+In the UK, episodes 1–3, 6, and 8-11 were first released on VHS with a different take of Michael Angelis' narrations than the later versions on TV and other VHS releases.

 Production

 Filming

 Filming for Series 4 lasted from June to November 1994.
-On November 7, the first 8 episodes were released direct-to-video in the UK.
-On July 3, 1995 the rest of the series was released on 2 other UK VHS releases.
+On November 14, the first 8 episodes were released direct-to-video in the UK.
+On July 3, 1995, the rest of the series was released on 2 other UK VHS releases.
 Several episodes were also featured on the Shining Time Family Specials, released throughout 1995 in the US, before the series made its official UK television debut on October 16, 1995.

 The 4th series saw the introduction of the smaller narrow gauge engines.
 For ease of filming, series 5 would introduce larger-scale versions of the characters, and from series 6, these larger models were used almost exclusively.

 Stories

-Half of the 3rd series had consisted of stories written by the show's staff, but only one original story, "Rusty to the Rescue" (written by Allcroft and Mitton), was written for the 4th series.
+Half of the third series had consisted of stories written by the show's staff, but only one original story, "Rusty to the Rescue" (written by Allcroft and Mitton), was written for the fourth series.
 The episodes which used The Railway Series did take some liberties with the source material, in order to fill the runtime and make the stories more accessible.
 From series 5 onward, all stories would be staff-written, without using the Awdrys' books as a source.

 Stepney (a character based on a real-life engine and used to highlight the Preservation Movement in the books) was given an entirely different background when he was introduced.
 This decision carried on into later series, in which he was seen on either a fictionalized Bluebell Railway or as a member of The Fat Controller's railway.

 The show had come under fire for having too few female characters, and a conscious decision was made to rewrite Rusty, who was always a male character in the books, as gender-neutral.
-Thomas new owners initially defended the decision, citing Rusty's gender neutrality since Series 4.
-Later releases of the same episode substituted male pronouns in reference to Rusty.
+Thomas new owners initially defended the decision, citing Rusty's gender neutrality since Series 4 until series 7.
+Later episodes substituted male pronouns in reference to Rusty.